 Data gap filling is not necessary.

-In February 2021, the European Commission presented the new EU Strategy on adaptation to climate change (COM/2021/82).
+In February 2021, the European Commission presented the new EU Strategy on adaptation to climate change.
 One of the objectives is 'smarter adaptation', within which a key action is 'more and better climate-related risk and losses data'.
-This is further developed in the Staff Working Document, Closing the climate protection gap - scoping policy and data gaps (SWD/2021/123).
+This is further developed in the Staff Working Document, Closing the climate protection gap - scoping policy and data gaps.

-Article 6 of Decision No. 1313/2013/EU of the European Parliament and the Council on a Union Civil Protection Mechanism obliges the EU Member States to develop risk assessments at national or appropriate sub-national levels and to make a summary of the relevant elements thereof.
-It is summarised in an Overview of natural and man-made disaster risks the European Union may face (SWD/2020/0330).
+Article 6 of the European Union Civil Protection Mechanism (2013) obliges the EU Member States to develop risk assessments at national or appropriate sub-national levels and to make a summary of the relevant elements thereof.
+It is summarised in an Overview of natural and man-made disaster risks the European Union may face (2020 edition).

-The Sendai Framework for Disaster Risk Reduction (UN, Sendai Framework for Disaster Risk Reduction 2015-2030), including ‘Understanding disaster risk’, requires that the signatory countries systematically evaluate, record, share and publicly account for disaster losses and understand the economic impacts at national and sub-national levels.
+The Sendai Framework for Disaster Risk Reduction (2015-2030), including ‘Understanding disaster risk’, requires that the signatory countries systematically evaluate, record, share and publicly account for disaster losses and understand the economic impacts at national and sub-national levels.

 Targets